GenericMadScientist/CHOpt/README.md

 * FireFox2000000's Moonscraper .chart and .mid parsers were very helpful for getting an initial idea of Clone Hero's parsing behaviour.
-* Dinoguy1000 and shadoweh helped me make sure chopt runs on other peoples' machines.
+* Dinoguy1000 and shadoweh helped me make sure CHOpt runs on other peoples' machines.
 * Various users for feedback, including CyclopsDragon, GHNerd, Jrh, LightlessWalk, Lucretio, RileyTheFox, Taka, and Zantor.